 If you've got only three days to explore the French capital, we have good news and bad news for you.
-First (flouting tradition), the bad news: this isn't enough time to really "master" the city, nor to explore all of its most charming niches and crannies.
-If you see tours promising that, I have to tell you: you'll be disappointed.
+First (flouting tradition), the bad news: This isn't enough time to really "master" the city, nor to explore all of its most charming niches and crannies.
+If you see tours promising that, you'll be disappointed.
 Not to mention exhausted, as you run around like a chicken with your head cut off, frantically snapping cool Instagram moments in your attempt to "own the city" in three days.
+In short: Don't even try.

 Luckily, there's good news, too. if you plan it carefully enough, you can see and do quite a lot in 72 hours, while still enjoying the experience at a relaxed pace.
 Sure, you won't see everything.
 But you'll be able to fully experience, and be present for, what you do cover.